 Causes of Auto Accidents

 There are a number of different reasons why car accidents can occur.
 This can include anything from road conditions to simply not paying enough attention to one’s driving.
 However, there are certain circumstances where a person does not take reasonable care for other people’s safety when driving.
-When this happens, there is a possibility that the driver that caused the accident could be considered “negligent.”
+When this happens, there is a possibility that the driver who caused the accident could be considered “negligent.”
 Under Georgia law, a victim of negligence may be entitled to certain forms of compensation.
-Some common causes of auto accidents that are related to negligence can include:
+Common causes of auto accidents that are related to negligence can include:

 - Driver Error: Driver error can be attributed to several factors.
 Operating a car requires an incredible deal of care to avoid causing an accident.
 A driver who makes an error may not be taking proper care to avoid hurting themselves or others.
 Depending on the situation, a driver’s error can potentially be considered a negligent act in court.
 Other examples of driver error can include failure to properly maintain one’s vehicle.
 A vehicle in poor repair poses a danger to its own driver, as well as others on the road.